 The fourth model is white-responsibility.
-This model places the blame for racism squarely on whites (64).
+This model rightly recognizes the historic racial sins of whites against blacks.
+It places the blame for racism squarely on whites (64).
 In this perspective, “racial minorities can have prejudice, but they cannot be racist because racism requires structural power” (65).
 The dominant group, i.e. whites, hold the structural power and they alone are racists.
 This model emerged from ethnic studies programs in certain American colleges and, in turn, gave birth to critical race theory, which argues that racism is in inherent to American culture (65).
 Proponents of white responsibility, therefore, seek to change the power structures in our country.

 A More Excellent Way